mikemiles-dev/netflow_parser/README.md

 ```

 To access templates flowset of a processed V9/IPFix flowset you can find the `flowsets` attribute on the Parsed Record.
 In there you can find `Templates`, `Option Templates`, and `Data` Flowsets.

+## Examples

+Some examples has been included mainly for those who want to use this parser to read from a Socket and parse netflow.
+In those cases with V9/IPFix it is best to create a new parser for each router.
+There are both single threaded and multi-threaded examples in the examples directory.